fivetran/dbt_fivetran_log/README.md

 > Note: The Fivetran Log Connector dbt package is compatible with BigQuery, Redshift, and Snowflake.
 >
 > Though compatible with each individual kind of warehouse, the package is not *cross-compatible*.
-For example, you can union log data across various BigQuery destinations, but not BigQuery *and* Snowflake destinations.
+For example, you can union log data across various BigQuery destinations, but not between BigQuery *and* Snowflake destinations.

 ## Models